 Order a hot dog in the Big Apple, and you’ll immediately understand the hype behind his hot dog recipe.
 Order a hot dog slathered with spicy brown mustard then topped with onions sauteed with tomato paste, and sauerkraut.

 Bacon-wrapped hot dogs are popular across California.
 In San Fran, they use plenty of mayo and mustard, plus lettuce and fresh tomato to make a solid case that hot dogs are, in fact, sandwiches.

 The new kid on the block, the Seattle Dog, established itself just a decade ago.
 It’s a Polish sausage grilled until it splits, sitting inside a toasted bun coated with cream cheese.
 Toppings include grilled onions, jalapenos, sauerkraut, mustard, barbecue sauce, even Sriracha hot sauce.

 The Sonoran Hot Dog originated in Sonora, Mexico, but wasted no time before it arrived in the States.
-The dog’s wrapped in bacon then topped with pinto beans, grilled onions, jalapeno, pico de gallo, mayonnaise, and of course–mustard.
+This delectable hot dog recipe is includes a hot hod wrapped in bacon then topped with pinto beans, grilled onions, jalapeno, pico de gallo, mayonnaise, and of course–mustard.

 Find the Best Ways to Mix Whiskey